Create and manage Network Load Balancer

 1. Select the protocol that the basic listener of Load Balancer will operate by.

-2. Set up the port that the basic listener of Load Balancer will bind to.
+2. Set up the port to which the basic listener of Load Balancer will bind.

 3. Click the [Add] button.